sarcasticDweller/Despair/README.md

 Okay, solution: I just won't test pygame visuals until I'm at a workstation that I can cross-compile code on (or just not bother at all).
 It's definitely got the vibes of giving up, but I've had it I tell you!

+~~Here's a thought: What if I just *don't* build it around Pygame?
+Just make an ASCII game instead!~~

+**GOOD NEWS EVERYONE!!** Who needs ASCII when you can just launch a noVNC server?
+Now we're cooking with grease!

 ## 2025-12-17

 Progress has been made, we have sucessfully built the code and had it run without exploding.
 Hooray!